Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Optimally Deep Networks (ODNs)

 \subsection{Fine-tuning the Optimally Deep Network}

-Once the Optimally Deep Network is obtained, it is fine-tuned till full convergence to maximize its performance as shown in Figure~\ref{fig:figure_2}(c).
+Once the Optimally Deep Network is obtained, it is fine-tuned till convergence to maximize its performance as shown in Figure~\ref{fig:figure_3}(c).
 The fine-tuning stage is the final step in training Optimally Deep Networks (ODNs) to ensure the selected optimal depth achieves its best possible performance.
 Fine-tuning allows the model parameters with optimal depth to adjust more precisely to the target dataset, further improving accuracy (without altering the depth).
-Afterwards, the ODN can be extracted (by copying weights) for deployment.
+The ODN can be extracted from the backbone at the end (by copying weights) for deployment.